Skip to main content

 Upgrade Notes

-• In-place upgrade: Simply update the tag β€” all features and configurations are compatible.
+• In-place upgrade: Simply update the Kubero UI container tag - Thats it!

 • If you're using the CLI, make sure to update to version 3.0.0.